cpoussot/LF/README.md

 ## Contribution (dis)claim

-The present page does not aim neither at describing this framework in details nor providing a novel contribution, but rather to provide elementary ingredients to test and teach the LF thanks to MATLAB codes and the package .
-The latter includes the following features:
+The present page does not aim neither at describing this framework in details nor providing a novel contribution, but rather to provide elementary ingredients to test and teach the LF thanks to MATLAB codes and the package `+lf`.
+The latter includes the following features and function:
-- to approximate any SISO to MIMO data-set with a rational functions;
+- approximate any SISO to MIMO data-set with a rational functions;
 - with controlled complexity;
-- and with passivity preservation;
+- with passivity preservation;
+- and with port Hamiltonian realization.

 ## Main reference (from author)